With most races there is a predetermined distance on a predetermined course. To win you need the fastest time to win.

 Teams pick their starting leg and runner.
 While one team member is on course, other team members are hanging out near race HQ recovering and planning the next leg.
 Team dynamics and communication comes into play here as teams change their strategy and route selection to stay on top.

-Time Limits: Teams have 8 hours to complete as many legs as they possibly can.
-The last team member must be on course by clock time of seven hours and forty-five minutes.
-The last runner must complete the leg by eight hours and fifteen minutes for it to count.
+Race cut-off: The race is designed around each team member running a sub two hour 20K.
+We have set a time limit of 8 hours to complete as many legs as a team possibly can.
+The last team member must be on course by 4:20PM.
+The last runner must complete the leg by 5:00PM for it to count.